Battle of Britain Memorial Flight: Flypasts

 The flight also regularly takes part in combined flypasts with other recognisable British aircraft, such as the Red Arrows.
 It appeared on occasion with Concorde before that aircraft's withdrawal from service in October 2003.

-For much of the 2014 display season the flight was joined by Canadian built Lancaster Mark X FM213.
-This aircraft is owned and operated by the Canadian Warplane Heritage Museum and made the 3,000-mile trip to the UK, via Goose Bay and Keflavik arriving at RAF Coningsby on 9 August.
-FM213 (C-GVRA) is dedicated to the memory of P/O Andrew Mynarski VC and is referred to as the "Mynarski Memorial Lancaster".
+For much of the 2014 display season the flight was joined by Canadian-built Lancaster Mark X FM213.
+This aircraft is owned and operated by the Canadian Warplane Heritage Museum and made the 3,000-mile trip to the UK, via Goose Bay in Canada and Keflavík in Iceland, arriving at RAF Coningsby on 9 August.
+FM213 (C-GVRA) is dedicated to the memory of P/O Andrew Mynarski Victoria Cross and is referred to as the "Mynarski Memorial Lancaster".
 It is painted in the colours of his aircraft KB726 – VR-A, which flew with RCAF No. 419 (Moose) Squadron, and is affectionately known as Vera.
 She displayed with PA474 in the first Lancaster two-aircraft formation for 50 years, with both Lancasters visiting a large number of air shows and events before Vera's departure back to Canada in mid-September.